 Strong partners, strong advantages for students

-In line with its interdisciplinary concept, BTK relies on collaboration with renowned corporations and institutions.
-In this way, BTK students profit from cooperating partners who, for instance, are specialized in spatial communication solutions, media presentations in spaces, or 3D applications.
+In line with its interdisciplinary concept, UE relies on collaboration with renowned corporations and institutions.
+In this way, UE students profit from cooperating partners who, for instance, are specialized in spatial communication solutions, media presentations in spaces, or 3D applications.

 The 3D Innovation Center at Frauernhofer Heinrich-Hertz Institute in Berlin offers a common, precompetitive platform to all players who do research and work in 3D production, 3D contents and 3D distribution.
 The aim is to exchange views, socialize, test products together and present them to different target groups.
 This way new synergies are created in product development, in marketing and sales as well as in positioning of new 3D ideas.

 The 3D lab at the Technical University Berlin is the ideal place for BTK students who have heard or read of rapid prototyping, 3D digitalization and similar, but who have never seen or used the machines for these before.
 It is also ideal if you who would like to speed up processes in product development, or research new ways to do so.
 TU Berlin’s 3D lab develops new types of visualization of three-dimensional content or objects for product development and presentation.
 BTK’s students can also receive support in generating a three-dimensional dataset for a real object, among others.

 Since February 2016 BTK with its study program Game Design has been member of BIU.Dev & BIU.Net, the German Trade Association of Interactive Entertainment Software based in Berlin.
 With BIU.Net, BIU offers a network platform with the aim of better networking all members of the German computer and video game sector and supporting the interchange of all players.
 We are glad to be part of it and to shape the future of the gaming location Germany.